 - Multiple stator windings,

-The detail explanation of each pole changing method is given below.
+A detailed explanation of each pole changing method is given below:

 Multiple Stator Winding

-In the multiple stator winding method, two windings are provided on the stator which are wound on the two different numbers of pole.
-One winding is energized one at a time.
+In the multiple stator winding method, two windings are provided on the stator, wounded on two different numbers of poles.
+One winding is energized at a time.
 Let us consider that the motor has two windings for 6 and 4 poles.
 For the frequency of 50 hertz, the synchronous speeds will be 1000 and 1500 revolutions per minute respectively.
 This method of speed control is less efficient and more costly.

 Method of Consequent Pole

-The figure below shows the single phase of a stator winding which consist of 4 coils.
-The coils are divided into two groups named as a-b and c-d.
+The figure below shows the single phase of a stator winding which consists of 4 coils.
+The coils are divided into two groups namely a-b and c-d.

-Pole amplitude modulation is a flexible method of pole changing which can be used in applications where speed ratios other than 2:1 are required.
-The motors designed for speed changing based on the poled amplitude modulation scheme are known as PAM motors.
+Pole amplitude modulation is a flexible method of pole changing that can be used in applications where speed ratios other than 2:1 are required.
+The motors designed for speed changing based on the pole amplitude modulation scheme are known as PAM motors.